 Warren Buffet, in his article The Superinvestors of Graham and Doddsville has rejected the theory.
 Other investors agreed with him.
 First, there is no unified way to look at the stock.

 Since different investors evaluate stocks differently, it is impossible to say what is a fair market price for a particular stock.
 Second, if all investors have the same information, and invest the same amount in the same stock, their return should be identical.

 However, this is not always true.
 Finally, and most importantly, the assumption that all stock prices have already observed all information in their price is irrelevant quite simply because it doesn’t take into account the human element: egos, back-office stabbings, panic, and greed.

 Because of their lack of transparency, corporate equities are a bad example of efficient markets.
 Forex and commodities, perhaps because of the added visibility of most fundamentals are better suited to adapt to this hypothesis.
-But even then purely technical analysis based on efficient markets can only take place in a machine-based environment – automated arbitrage, high-frequency supercomputer trading and so forth, which would leave us with a market with no soul.
+But even then purely technical analysis based on efficient markets can only take place in a machine-based environment – automated Simultaneously buying and selling a specific asset on 2 different markets in order to profit from th..., high-frequency supercomputer trading and so forth, which would leave us with a market with no soul.